greenwolfe/OpenLab/README.txt

 23) notes on login ... callback right after login - check if teacher (nothing), check if student - check if have a section (present set section dialog box) (done, but box needs a submit button???)
 24)  Teacher View of calendar ... allow to select one or more of in-class, out-of-class or home, default view being in-class (done)
 25)  clean up error when student creates account and gets exception from teacher subscriptions when does not have section yet. ... harmless, but also not right.
+26) teacher can't delete calendar events assigned to a section

 Installation Notes: